Analysing Byron's Don Juan: A B1/B2 Methodological Guide

 Main Concepts:

-The diverse settings of the poem are not merely backdrops; they are key components of Byron's critique.
+• The different settings of the poem are not merely backdrops; they are key components of Byron's critique.

-The mixing of historical timelines (17th-century legend with 19th-century commentary) emphasizes that human hypocrisy remains constant.
+• The mixing of historical timelines (17th-century legend with 19th-century commentary) emphasises that human hypocrisy remains constant.

 Lesson 7: Narrative Techniques